Methyl acrylate

 Methyl acrylate is an organic compound, more accurately the methyl ester of acrylic acid.
 It is a colourless liquid with a characteristic acrid odor.
 It is mainly produced to make acrylate fiber, which is used to weave synthetic carpets.
 It is also a reagent in the synthesis of various pharmaceutical intermediates.
 Owing to the tendency of methyl acrylate to polymerize, samples typically contain an inhibitor such as hydroquinone.

 Production

-The standard industrial reaction for producing methyl acrylate is esterification with methanol under acid catalysis (sulfuric acid, p-toluenesulfonic acid or acidic ion exchangers.).
+The standard industrial reaction for producing methyl acrylate is esterification of acrylic acid with methanol under acid catalysis (sulfuric acid, p-toluenesulfonic acid or acidic ion exchangers.).
 The transesterification is facilitated because methanol and methyl acrylate form a low boiling azeotrope (boiling point 62–63 °C).

 The patent literature describes a one-pot route involving vapor-phase oxidation of propene or 2-propenal with oxygen in the presence of methanol.

 Other methods

 Methyl acrylate can be prepared by debromination of methyl 2,3-dibromopropanoate with zinc.
 Methyl acrylate is formed in good yield on pyrolysis of methyl lactate in the presence of ethenone (ketene).
 Methyl lactate is a renewable "green chemical".
 Another patent describes the dehydration of methyl lactate over zeolites.

 The nickel tetracarbonyl-catalyzed hydrocarboxylation of acetylene with carbon monoxide in the presence of methanol also yields methyl acrylate.
 The reaction of methyl formate with acetylene in the presence of transition metal catalysts also leads to methyl acrylate.
 Both, the alcoholysis of propiolactone with methanol as well as the methanolysis of acrylonitrile via intermediately formed acrylamide sulfate are also proven but obsolete processes.